 The Neighbourhood Plan therefore aims to provide a clear framework for future development through a robust set of Policies.
-While being in general conformity with the strategic policies of the Local Plan, the Policies are also distinct to the Plan Area.
-They offer a vision of sustainable growth and development which is appropriate, strikes a balance between enabling growth to meet need, while ensuring that it takes account of the needs of future generations social, economic and environmental sustainability, and is supported by Forum residents.
+They offer a vision of sustainable growth and development which is appropriate, strikes a balance between enabling growth to meet need, while ensuring that it takes account of the needs of future generations, social, economic and environmental sustainability, and is supported by Forum residents.

 We seek a future for the Neighbourhood which preserves its green character and serves as an area available to a wide range of family types and ages who live here rather than invest here.
-We believe that the Redington Frognal neighbourhood should celebrate its heritage and history and should continue to be a delightful area in which to stroll in and enjoy.
+We believe that the Redington Frognal neighbourhood should celebrate its heritage and history and should continue to be a delightful area in which to stroll and enjoy.